Toronto's NHL franchise, one of the Original Six. Known before 1926 as the Toronto St. Patricks or just the "St. Pats."

 Team colours: Blue and white.

-Until the 2016-2017 season, uniquely among NHL teams, the Leafs will raise a numbered banner to 'honour' a player while allowing the number to continue in use by the next generation of players.
+Until the 2016-2017 season, uniquely among NHL teams, the Leafs would raise a numbered banner to 'honour' a player while allowing the number to continue in use by the next generation of players.
 Thus many lesser talents have shared many of the above jersey numbers with the honourees.
 The team reversed this policy to launch the team's 100th anniversary.

 1. Not including the Toronto Arenas in 1918 and the Toronto St. Pats in 1922.